Mathematical Economic Analysis

 Topics and Readings

 This is not a textbook based course.
-However, it draws fairly directly on many chapters of [Hoy.etal-2022-MITPress] and core chapters of [Fuchs-2023-CambridgeUP].
-I strongly recommend purchasing these two texts, but I also asked that they be available for Reserve Reading.
+However, it draws fairly directly on many chapters of [Hoy.etal-2022-MITPress] and a few core chapters of [Fuchs-2023-CambridgeUP].
+I strongly recommend purchasing these two texts, but I also asked that they be available at the AU Library for Reserve Reading.
 You will also need to learn a bit of the Wolfram Language for your homework assignments.
 Accordingly, the following books should prove especially helpful for this course.

 [Fuchs-2023-CambridgeUP] (The Kindle version is inexpensive and may be read and annotated on computer with the Kindle app.)